Jackson Todd

-Jackson A. Todd (born November 20, 1951 in Tulsa, Oklahoma) is a former Major League Baseball pitcher.
+Jackson A. Todd (born November 20, 1951) is a former Major League Baseball pitcher.
 He represented the United States at the 1971 Pan American Games, where he won a silver medal.

 College career

 Todd was originally drafted by the Chicago Cubs in the eleventh round of the 1970 Major League Baseball draft out of Will Rogers High School, but did not sign with the team.
 Instead, he opted to play college baseball at the University of Oklahoma.
 During his time as a member of the Oklahoma Sooners baseball team of the now defunct Big Eight Conference, he was named to the All-Conference second team as a freshman (1971), and the All-Conference first team his sophomore and junior years.
 In 1972 & 1973, Todd was also a third team All-American.
 Todd pitched thirteen complete games during the 1973 season, a university record which still stands today.
 During the 1972 College World Series, Todd pitched fourteen innings in two games without allowing an earned run.
 After three seasons at Oklahoma, Todd was selected in the second round of the 1973 Major League Baseball draft by the New York Mets, and decided to forgo a senior season at Oklahoma.